Skip to main content

 2. Social Media = Free Marketing, or Marketing can be anything you do that doesn't cost you money.
 (This is my opinion.
 I separate Ads from marketing because those cost money.)
 Also note that you don't have to be on social media to be successful.
 There are endless paths to success.

 Below are the accounts I made a profile on.
-Pick your poison, or pick a couple to focus on.
-I would at least pick the big 3 to have accounts on: Facebook, Instagram, & TikTok.
-Anything else is icing on the cake.
+Pick your poison, pick all, or pick a couple to focus on.
 The main thing is that you post consistently.
 And I know you're not supposed to cross post, but if I make a TikTok video, you best believe i'm sharing it on every other social media platform as well.
 I also share the same posts from IG to FB to Threads...etc.
 I don't believe it's a bad thing, and it's easier on you.
 Pick your one day a week or every two weeks where you plan and make your marketing content and schedule it to post, or save to drafts for TikTok.
 That way you only have to worry about social media for a few hours on that one day of the week.
 You don't have to get personal.
 You can just share about your books.
 Share quotes and teasers from them with a link to buy, and call it done.
 Remember you are now a business.
 Be professional online.

 I have profiles on these platforms:

 -Facebook- I created a new account as an author, made an Author Page, and created a Reader Group.
-You can also create and keep your ARC Team and Street Team groups here if you desire.
+I've seen some authors also create and keep their ARC Team and/or Street Team groups here.
+Just depends on how reliant you want to be on a social media platform.
+I think an email list for those ARC readers still wins out.

 -Instagram- Linked to my Facebook for easy cross posting.

--TikTok- Use for video marketing and download without watermark to recycle and use on other platforms.
+-TikTok- Use for video marketing.
+Download without watermark to recycle and use on other platforms.

 -Threads- The new Twitter for people who never liked Twitter like myself.
 I post content like I would on FB & IG.